 Walking With Monsters:

-The lineage that gave rise to mammals split to the one that gave rise to reptiles and birds before those invented the reptilian scales.
+- The lineage that gave rise to mammals split to the one that gave rise to reptiles and birds before those developed the reptilian scales.
 The show represents perhaps the first time that Dimetrodon and its herbivorous "twin" Edaphosaurus have skins similar that of modern hairless mammals, instead of the classic scaly one.
 However, some think now that they would have the skin texture of a salamander, and the belly of a fish.

-Interesting to note that the giant, Angry Guard Dog-looking Gorgonopsid from the show has scent glands (a typical mammalian feature).
+- Interesting to note that the giant, Angry Guard Dog-looking Gorgonopsid from the show has scent glands (a typical mammalian feature).

-The armoured plant-eating near-reptile Scutosaurus wasn't probably the ancestor of turtles.
+- The armoured plant-eating near-reptile Scutosaurus probably wasn't the ancestor of turtles.
 Recent research suggests that the latter were closer to modern reptiles than to Scutosaurus.

 Chased by Dinosaurs:

 Land of Giants

 - This special portrayed the largest land animal of all time, Argentinosaurus, being hunted by the largest land predator, Giganotosaurus.
 Both have been supplanted since then: New evidence found that Spinosaurus was the biggest land predator (though it was partially aquatic), while Argentinosaurus has been surpassed slightly in length by 2006-described Turiasaurus (Argentinosaurus is still heavier, though).note